patricklafrance/wmfnext-shell/README.md

 Now that we have a working host application, it's time to create our first module.

-We'll start with the following files.
+👉 Let's start by creating a new application with the following files:

 ```
 remote-1